AI Use Cases/Construction

 How does AI optimize programmatic ad bidding for Construction?

 AI construction bidding systems ingest live project feeds and your operational data from Procore and Primavera P6, then score each opportunity against your firm's capacity, trade mix, and historical win patterns to predict profitability.
-Instead of generic click optimization, the system allocates ad spend only to channels and project types that historically close with healthy margins for your specific firm.
+Instead of generic click optimization, the system recommends concentrating ad spend on channels and project types that historically close with healthy margins for your specific firm, and your marketing team applies those recommendations in the ad platform.
 This means your marketing budget concentrates on high-fit opportunities - typically 8-12 projects per week instead of 200 unqualified leads - and estimators spend time on biddable work, not noise.

 Is our Marketing data kept secure during this process?